-Figure 8-3: Generator muffler plug shown.
+Figure 8-3: The arrow points to the generator muffler drain plug.
 The generator muffler is located below the port side of the generator.

-- 4. Lubricate the pump impeller per instructions in the pump owner's manual. - 5.
+- 3. Run the pump for a few seconds to remove all water from the pump body. - 4.
+Lubricate the pump impeller per instructions in the pump owner's manual. - 5.
 Reconnect all hoses and tighten the clamps securely.